jpedrou/tcc-gti/README.md

 <img src="https://media.licdn.com/dms/image/D5612AQGXiCbdSEcocw/article-cover_image-shrink_720_1280/0/1704707353160?e=2147483647&v=beta&t=19WgitqhCLY_vFi-YhDu_2L-0e59BTVg1Qujwtw53-s"/>

+## Licença GPL-3.0

+This project is free; you can redistribute it and/or modify it under the terms of the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.pt-br.html) as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

 ## Referências

 PEREIRA,Gustavo Willam.Ferramentas computacionais para suporte a decisão no mapeamento de atributos do solo.
 2021.
 Tese – Universidade Federal de Viçosa, Viçosa, 2021.
 Disponível em:https://locus.ufv.br//handle/123456789/29872.
 Acesso em: 22 ago.2024.